MA-Codes/WEB_Automation_Framework/README.md

-Before running create logs folder and downloads folder
+Before running create logs folder and downloads foldergi

 Plaese dont update other packages other than
 "pages"